EOP-OMB/federal-program-inventory/website/_program/TC.064.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow deductions and exemptions for certain types of income.
-In contrast, the Tax Code allows homeowners to exclude from gross income up to $250,000 ($500,000 in the case of a married couple filing a joint return) of the capital gains from the sale of a principal residence.
-To qualify, the taxpayer must have owned and used the property as the taxpayer’s principal residence for a total of at least two of the five years preceding the date of sale.
-In addition, the exclusion may not be used more than once every two years.
+objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
+It would not allow preferentially low (or zero) tax rates, or deferral of tax, to apply to certain types or sources of income.
+Dealers in real and personal property (i.e., sellers who regularly hold property for sale or resale) cannot defer taxable income from installment sales until the receipt of the loan repayment.
+Nondealers (i.e., sellers of real property used in their business) are required to pay interest on deferred taxes attributable to their total installment obligations in excess of $5 million.
+Only properties with sales prices exceeding
+  $150,000 are includable in the total.
+The payment of a market rate of interest eliminates the benefit of the tax deferral.
+The tax exemption for nondealers with total installment obligations of less than $5 million is, therefore, a tax expenditure.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":1720000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":1750000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":2340000000.0}]'
 outlays: null
 permalink: /program/TC.064.html
 popular_name: ''